 Lastly, conflict resolution skills which deals with teasing, losing, accusations, being left out and peer pressure (Positive Discipline and Classroom Management, 2012:12).

 In closure, as teachers we teach with our hearts and the love that we have for our students reaches great depths where ‘we don't get to decide whether we have challenging students in our classes, but we can certainly decide how we respond to them’ (Tomlinson, 2012) and eloquently stated by Danny Steele, ‘classroom management is not about having the right rules.
-It is about having the right relationships’ (Swiggy Quotes. n.d).
+It is about having the right relationships’ (Swiggy Quotes.
+N.d).

-Classroom management strategies for promoting student learning
+Classroom management strategies for promotingstudent learning

 Creating a positive classroom environment is essential for student learning and well-being.
-Effective classroom management strategies help teachers foster a space where students feel safe, respected, and engaged.
+Effective classroom management strategies help teachers creates a space where students feel safe, respected, and engaged.
 Below are seven practical ideas that teachers can use to promote a calmer classroom environment, enhancing both teaching and learning experiences.

 1. Build Positive Relationships: Establish strong relationships with students by showing genuine interest in their lives and maintaining unconditional positive regard.
 Positive relationships create a foundation of trust and respect, which is crucial for an effective learning environment.

 3. Use the Emotion Wheel for Emotion Regulation: Introduce tools like the Emotion Wheel to help students identify and manage their emotions.
-This promotes emotion regulation and cognitive thinking skills, which are essential for handling conflicts and inappropriate behaviors calmly.
+This promotes emotion regulation and cognitive thinking skills, which are essential for handling conflicts and inappropriate behaviours calmly.

 5. Encourage Class Discussions: Facilitate open class discussions where students can express their thoughts and feelings.
 This supports the development of cognitive thinking skills and helps students practice respectful communication, contributing to a calmer classroom environment.